Skip to Content

 Curriculum Modernization

-To address 21st-century risks, our educational framework evolved to include modern legal standards, specifically the Online Safety Act 2023.
+To address 21st-century risks, our educational framework evolved to include modern legal standards.
 This update ensured that our youth are equipped with relevant civil rights education for both the digital and physical landscapes, keeping the curriculum at the cutting edge of legal literacy.

 Institutional Alignment

 The project secured its mandate through official approval by the London Area Advisory Committee (LAAC) and the South England Conference (SEC).
-This alignment anchored our work within the formal administrative framework of the Seventh-day Adventist Church, providing the high-level oversight and transparency required for a "Centre of Excellence."
+This alignment anchored our work within the formal administrative framework of the Seventh-day Adventist Church, providing the high-level oversight and transparency required for a "Centre of Influence and Excellence".

 (2026)